Browse the knowledge base

 • An attachment extracted from a forwarded email to your u-…@in.taxiteasy.org address — per attachment.
 A forwarded email with 3 PDF attachments creates 3 documents and uses 3 slots.

-• An attachment extracted from a Gmail / Outlook / IMAP synced email (the OAuth-direct-connection path)
+• An attachment extracted from a Gmail / Outlook / IMAP synced email (the connected-mailbox path)

 The trigger is "a document was created in your account", regardless of source.
-The counter is incremented at the moment of document creation, not at upload-initiation.
+The counter is based on document creation, not on upload-initiation.
 If an upload starts but fails before a document is created, no count.

 What does NOT count